gui2maraes/tuicom/README.md

 ## Features
 - Baud rate and port selection
 - Separate TX and RX consoles
-- View RX as hex
+- View TX and RX as hex
 - More to come

 ## Bindings